reaganthomas/gulp-simple-task-loader/README.md

   taskDirectory: 'gulp-tasks', // the directory your tasks are stored in (relative and absolute paths accepted)
   plugins: {},                 // the plugins to expose to your tasks
   filenameDelimiter: '',       // a character or string of characters to replace in task filenames
-  taskDelimiter: '',           // a character or string of characters to insert in place of removed filenameDelimiter
+  tasknameDelimiter: '',       // a character or string of characters to insert in place of removed filenameDelimiter
   config: {},                  // an object to store configuration for use in tasks
   configFile: ''               // the relative path to your task configuration file from your task directory });